 - CRNPs with a valid collaborative agreement in place do not need another collaborative agreement to work with another physician in the same hospital/health system.

 - English language proficiency testing requirements for RN and PN temporary practice permits are temporarily waived.

 - CRNAs are permitted to administer anesthesia with any physician, not only a surgeon or dentist.

 - Applications for healthcare practitioners not presently licensed in the Commonwealth of Pennsylvania are also being expedited.

 - Restrictions on distance learning for continuing education requirements often required to maintain an individual’s licensure have been suspended to allow for appropriate social distancing.

 - Finally, the Commonwealth has broadened the use of telemedicine, allowing healthcare professionals from out of state to treat Pennsylvania residents using this technology.

-We will continue to monitor this ever-changing situation.
+We will continue to monitor this ever-changing situation and will provide periodic updates.
 If you would like assistance in assessing the current restrictions on your practice as a licensed professional, our attorney team is here to help.
 Please contact us using the form below, or give us a call at 610-797-9000.
 We wish you well during these extraordinary times.